faryabiLab/dockerize-workflows/README.md

 ```
 ## Usage
 ### Inputs
 The `/workflows` directory houses all by-assay pipelines.
-In each subdirectory, there are several files (using RNA-seq as example):
+In each subdirectory, there are several files:
-* `rnaseq.wdl` - The main workflow file that will be run.
+* `*.wdl` - The main workflow file that will be run.
 * `imports.zip` - A zipped directory of all imports needed for this pipeline.
 This is important for running your pipeline successfully.
-* `rnaseq_inputs.json` - A JSON file with all relative input options. \
+* `*_inputs.json` - A JSON file with all relative input options.
+* `options.json` - A JSON file with paths to output locations for workflow results and logs.

 In the inputs JSON, you will find command-specific parameters (i.e. for trimming, alignment, etc.) as well as common inputs needed for every pipeline:
 * `paired` - A boolean value indicating whether the experiment was paired-end (`true`) or single-end (`false`).